Soft Tournament Equilibrium: Introduction

 \subsection{Contributions}

 This paper makes several key contributions.
 We propose a fundamental shift in the object of agent evaluation, from rankings to set-valued cores, arguing that this is a more robust and faithful representation of agent capabilities in non-transitive domains.
-We develop novel, differentiable operators for computing the Top Cycle and the Uncovered Set, based on soft reachability and soft covering.
+We develop differentiable operators for computing the Top Cycle and the Uncovered Set, based on soft reachability and soft covering.
 These operators are the core technical innovation of this work and are of independent interest for applications of social choice theory in machine learning.
-We provide a rigorous theoretical analysis of STE, proving that our soft operators are consistent and converge to their classical counterparts as a temperature parameter goes to zero.
-We establish Condorcet-inclusion properties, analyze the stability of the framework, and provide a sample complexity analysis.
+We provide a theoretical analysis of STE, proving that our soft operators are consistent and converge to their classical counterparts as temperature parameters go to zero.
+We establish Condorcet-inclusion properties, analyze stability, and provide a sample-complexity analysis.
 We present STE as a practical, end-to-end trainable system with detailed algorithms, implementation details, and computational complexity analysis.
-The framework is flexible and can be adapted to various data settings and model architectures.
 We conduct an extensive review of related work, covering rank aggregation, pairwise probability models, spectral methods, classical tournament theory, differentiable combinatorics, and LLM agent evaluation.
 We explicitly delineate the novelty of STE and contrast it with existing approaches through a detailed novelty audit.
-Finally, we specify a comprehensive experimental protocol for validating STE, including synthetic and real-world benchmarks, a wide range of baselines, and a suite of metrics for evaluating performance, stability, and robustness.
+Finally, we report an empirical evaluation on planted cyclic-core tournaments, Chatbot Arena preference data, and AgentBench execution logs.
+The planted-core results show exact oracle recovery and strong finite-sample core recovery once moderate pairwise evidence is available.

-This paper is intended to be a complete, standalone resource on Soft Tournament Equilibrium.
-We aim to provide not just a description of a new method but a thorough exposition of the problem, the relevant background, the proposed solution, its theoretical properties, and a clear path to its empirical validation.
+This paper is intended to provide a self-contained account of Soft Tournament Equilibrium.
+We aim to give not only a description of the method, but also the relevant background, formal definitions, theoretical properties, implementation guidance, empirical evidence, and reproducibility details.
 Our hope is that STE will provide a new and valuable tool for the rigorous and nuanced evaluation of general-purpose AI agents.